Before I became a journalist, I was a sea captain.

 I began freelance writing.
 I was invited to speak at Pecha Kucha, TEDx, and Blue Mind.
 I launched a non-profit called Hello Ocean to support early-career scientists with research-under-sail expeditions and a communications strategy.
 Most importantly, I made a formal commitment to becoming a science journalist.

 In 2019 I became a NatGeo explorer.
 Underlying my work was a 3,000-mile sailing passage from Panama to Maine — the same route as the leatherback sea turtle migration.
 Traveling to the ends of the leatherback sea turtle’s range, I saw first-hand how the drive to understand and protect wildlife can manifest in dramatically different ways.
 This work investigates the relationship between traditional wisdom and sea turtle conservation.

 Now my sea legs are firmly rooted on terra firma.
 I completed a graduate degree in science communication at the University of California Santa Cruz.
-I primarily cover the climate and genetics, but I’m not afraid to tackle stories outside my wheelhouse like NFTs, neuroscience, space, or artificial intelligence.
+I primarily cover the climate, genetics, and biotech, but I’m not afraid to tackle stories outside my wheelhouse like NFTs, neuroscience, space, or artificial intelligence.
 My written and broadcast work appears on PBS NewsHour, NPR Weekend Edition, Scientific American, and more.
-I’m now the senior podcast producer at Fierce Biotech, conceptualizing and launching The Top Line and Podnosis, two weekly news podcasts that cover the biopharma, medtech, and healthcare industries.
+I’m now the senior podcast producer for The Top Line and Podnosis, two award-winning weekly news podcasts that cover the biopharma, medtech, and healthcare industries.

 ~Teresa L. Carey